 \subsection{Discrete Element Method}

 The \ac{dem} models the interactions between suspended particles inside the fluid.
-In the present, published version of the LEDDS code, the represented particles are limited to simple spheres ellipsoids of varying radii.
-The model we are using is based on contact mechanics.
-When particles collide, they have a specific area where they touch, and they influence each other by applying forces on one another.
+In LEDDS, particles are represented either as spheres or ellipsoids, and their evolution is based on contact mechanics.
+When particles collide, they interact through localized contact regions, where forces are exchanged.
 The motion of a particle $i$ thus only depends on two quantities, which are the forces and torques it experiences during contact with other particles:

 There is an interaction between two particles $i$ and $j$ only if they are in contact/overlap.
 With spheres, this happens when the distance $d$ between the centers of the spheres is smaller than the sum of their radii, denoted as $R_i$ and $R_j$: